Glossary term

 traceability

-The ability to follow products, materials, or data through relevant stages of a supply chain or lifecycle.
+The ability to follow and substantiate products, materials, actors, processes, or claims through defined supply-chain or value-chain stages.

 2 official sourcessingle_source